K. K. Downing: Future

-Downing's relationship with Judas Priest isn't "overly sweet at the moment.
+Downing's relationship with Judas Priest is not "overly sweet at the moment.
 Nothing lasts forever.
 I started in the late '60s, so certainly guys from that time, we're not going to be around forever.
 Obviously, we're losing a lot of good friends along the way.
 It is the way it is."
 An opportunity existed for him to return to the band, "and that has passed on."
 He expressed uncertainty if there would ever be another opportunity for him to rejoin, but did not dismiss it in the future.

 Downing explained that if he didn't rejoin Judas Priest, "then maybe it's best to just leave it there, really", feeling that there would be a different occupation for him, "Exactly what I don't know, really."
 Hill said that there were no plans for him to return in the foreseeable future.
 Downing had an open interest in having a discussion with his former bandmates in taking part in the band's 50th anniversary celebration in 2020, but was not contacted, expressing doubt that he ever would rejoin Judas Priest again.

 Downing hoped to make amends with his former bandmates, "But it's proved not to be the case, so, obviously, I have to accept that and just move forward."
 He clarified his comment from an article published by Blabbermouth, and still held hopes for them to reconcile, "But to date the band have refused me that opportunity."
 Halford did not dismiss the possibility for Downing to return to Judas Priest in the future.
 Downing requested for the members to step in and "speak to the press and just make a press release and tell 'em exactly what the deal is", and give "everybody an insight 'cause people wanna know."
 He once again expressed an open interest in performing with Judas Priest again if given the opportunity, and also perform with them at the Rock and Roll Hall of Fame ceremony in 2020 if inducted, due to his inclusion in the band's ballot, but was denied the possibility of returning to the band for the 50th-anniversary shows.
 Downing then made the decision to move forward as a result.

 Downing said that he is not interested in rejoining Judas Priest as they became complacent, shifting his newfound attention to his own band KK's Priest.

-On 5 November 2022, Downing performed with Judas Priest at their Rock and Roll Hall of Fame induction ceremony, his first appearance with the band in 11 years.
+On 5 November 2022, Judas Priest were inducted into the Rock and Roll Hall of Fame as they received the Musical Excellence Award.
+Downing performed alongside the band for the first time since 2009 as they performed three songs to celebrate their achievement.
+Downing dismissed the possibility of performing with the band again as he expected for an open chance to be brought back as they were to perform as a quartet on the 50th anniversary tour, but was denied by Tipton and Hill.
+He said that he offered them one last chance in hopes they would not live to regret it.